AaltoSciComp/scicomp-docs/triton/usage/faq.rst

-Currently there are two different sets of compilers: (i) GNU compilers, native for Linux, installed by default, (ii) Intel compilers plus MKL, a commercial suite, recommended as the fastest compiler on Xeons.
-We recommend to use Intel compiler on Xeon nodes and gcc/gfortran on Opterons.
+Currently there are two different sets of compilers: (i) GNU compilers, native for Linux, installed by default, (ii) Intel compilers plus MKL, a commercial suite, the fastest compiler on Xeons.

 FGI provides all FGI sites with 7 Intel licenses, thus only 7 users can compile/link with Intel at once.